Qydnama/Web-Technologies-2-NodeJS/BMI Calculator/README.md

 ## History

 The project includes a history feature that stores past BMI calculations with timestamps.
 A route is implemented to view the history of BMI calculations.

-## Getting Started

-1. Clone the repository.
-2. Run `npm install` to install dependencies.
-3. Start the server with `node root.js`.
-4. Access the website at [http://localhost:3000](http://localhost:3000).

 Feel free to explore and contribute to this BMI Calculator project!